Fostering Enterprise Conversations Around Data on Collaboration Platforms: Co-design Workshop

 \ipstart{\textbf{DR2a}: Select dashboard content at varying levels of specificity} Many participants wanted to be able to select only part(s) of their dashboards to share a focused message.
-For example, P1 indicated that widgets irrelevant to her message seemed to confuse people who rarely or never visited the dashboard.
-Some snapshots may reference content spanning several disparate dashboards.
+For example, P1 indicated that dashboard content irrelevant to her message seemed to confuse people who rarely or never visited the dashboard.
+On the other end of the spectrum, data artifacts on collaboration platform could reference content spanning several disparate dashboards.
 This was exemplified by P5, who selected a total sales value from one dashboard and added a temporal breakdown to it, informed by another dashboard so as to provide further context (\autoref{fig:workshop:example}A1 $\rightarrow$ C1).
-Given these varying levels of specificity, we use the term \textit{dashboard selection} to refer to dashboard content that authors select to include in a dashboard snapshot.
+Given these varying levels of specificity, we use the term \textit{dashboard selection} to refer to dashboard content that authors select to include in a shared artifact.
 A selection could be a single numeric value (\autoref{fig:workshop:example}A1) or a set of charts from one or more dashboards.

-\ipstart{\textbf{DR2b}: Transform how data is represented} Some snapshot messages benefit from transformations to how the dashboard content is represented.
+\ipstart{\textbf{DR2b}: Transform how data is represented} Some messages in a data artifact benefit from transformations to how the dashboard content is represented.
 Participants often adjusted granularity of the data to simplify the content or to provide additional context for data consumers.
 For example, P2 said he would include categorical breakdowns for data consumers \textit{``to know what I’m talking about,''} because they would not be likely to visit the dashboard and apply a categorical filter themselves.
 P1 wanted to disaggregate a field with a ranked list of top or bottom performers (\eg~employees, products) to make it \textit{``more tangible.''} Finally, some participants wanted to add information not found in the the original dashboard.
 For instance, P4 included the progress toward her team’s event registration goal, a value absent in her dashboard.